tirthikdurgam/Uber-Rides-Data_Analysis/README.md

 # Uber Rides Data Analysis Using Machine Learning

-This project performs exploratory data analysis (EDA) and applies machine learning techniques to Uber ride data to uncover patterns and predict ride pricesIt encompasses data preprocessing, visualization, feature engineering, and model training to derive actionable insights and enhance decision-making
+This project performs exploratory data analysis (EDA) and applies machine learning techniques to Uber ride data to uncover patterns and predict ride prices.
+It encompasses data preprocessing, visualization, feature engineering, and model training to derive actionable insights and enhance decision-making.

 ---

 ## Features

- Comprehensive EDA to identify trends in ride categories, purposes, and time-based pattern. Data cleaning and preprocessing, including handling missing values and datetime conversion. Feature engineering to create new informative variable. Visualization using Matplotlib and Seaborn for insightful data representatio. Implementation of machine learning models to predict ride price.
+- Comprehensive EDA to identify trends in ride categories, purposes, and time-based patterns.
+- Data cleaning and preprocessing, including handling missing values and datetime conversion.
+- Feature engineering to create new informative variables.
+- Visualization using Matplotlib and Seaborn for insightful data representation.
+- Implementation of machine learning models to predict ride prices.

 ---

 ## Technologies Used

-- **Programming Language*: Pyton
+- **Programming Language**: Python
 - **Libraries**:
- - Panas
+  - Pandas
- - NuPy
+  - NumPy
- - Matplotib
+  - Matplotlib
- - Seabrn
+  - Seaborn
- - Scikit-lern
+  - Scikit-Learn

 ---